Understanding Network Protocols in 2025: A Comprehensive Guide

 Telnet (TN)

-A host (Telnet server), runs a telnet server application (or daemon in Unix terms) that receives a connection from a remote host called the telnet client.
+A host (Telnet server) runs a telnet server application (or daemon in Unix terms) that receives a connection from a remote host called the telnet client.
 The connection is presented to the operating system of the telnet server as though it is a terminal connection connected directly.
-Telnet provides a text-based software providing access to the command line interface of the host computer.
+Telnet provides text-based software that provides access to the command line interface of the host computer.

 File Transfer Protocol (FTP)

 FTP is a standard protocol for transferring files between computers on the Internet over TCP/IP connections.
-It provides a method for copying files over a network from one computer to another computer.
-It is a client-server protocol that relies on two communications channels between client and server generally.
+It provides a method for copying files over a network from one computer to another.
+It is a client-server protocol that relies on two communication channels between the client and server.

 FTP provides some simple file management on the contents of a remote computer.
 It is an old protocol; used less than it was before the World Wide Web came along.
-Nowadays, its main usage is to upload files to a Web site.
-Sites that have a lot of downloading like software sites often have an FTP server to handle the traffic.
+Nowadays, its main usage is to upload files to a website.
+Sites that have a lot of downloads, like software sites, often have an FTP server to handle the traffic.
 If FTP is involved, the URL will have FTP at the front.

 SMTP